-The Northeast Asia Council (NEAC) of the Association for Asian Studies announces the 2015 competition for the best paper on a Korea or Japan topic presented by a graduate student at the AAS Annual Conference in Chicago.
+The Northeast Asia Council (NEAC) of the Association for Asian Studies recently held its 2015 competition for the best paper on a Korea or Japan topic presented by a graduate student at the AAS Annual Conference in Chicago.

-The prize will recognize emerging scholarship in the field and foster intellectual exchange among junior and senior scholars.
-Consideration will be given to papers that have clear potential to be developed into publishable journal articles.
+This annual prize recognizes emerging scholarship in the field and fosters intellectual exchange among junior and senior scholars.
+Consideration was given to papers that have clear potential to be developed into publishable journal articles.
 An award of $400 and a certificate will be presented at the 2016 AAS Conference in Seattle.
 The Northeast Asia Council of the AAS will also provide a sum of up to $600 to the winner of the prize to partially cover the cost of his or her travel to the 2016 AAS Seattle Conference, where the winner will be recognized at the AAS Presidential Address/Awards Ceremony.
 Submissions should be no more than 4,500 words (approximately 10 pages) excluding footnotes.

 The deadline for submission of papers was March 29, 2015.
 Should you have any questions, please contact Prof. George Kallander, firstname.lastname@example.org.

 The winner of the 2015 AAS NEAC Graduate Student Paper Prize will be announced in March 2016 at the 2016 AAS Annual Conference Presidential Address & Awards Ceremony in Seattle.